 Pollakiuria vs Polyuria

 First, we need to define the difference between pollakiuria (peeing more frequently than usual) and polyuria (peeing a larger volume than usual).
-Without solidifying the difference between these two symptoms, it’s impossible to determine what might be ailing your cat.
+Without solidifying the difference between these two signs, it’s impossible to determine what might be ailing your cat.

 Pollakiuria and polyuria have different biological causes.
 So, it makes sense to separate them.
 So, we’ll split the list into conditions that might be ailing your cat based on whether they’re peeing more frequently or peeing a larger volume.

-My Cat Is Peeing More Frequently
+The 3 Possible Reasons Your Cat Is Peeing More Frequently

 Here are some possible causes of pollakiuria.